Burglars Can Easily Make Google Nest Security Cameras Stop Recording

 If somebody else packages up the tools, they're quite capable of using them.

-Nothing to worry about (Score:2)
+Nothing to worry about (Score:3)

+And over here, most burglars don't give a rat's arse about being caught: sentences are low, there's little additional punishment for repeat offenders (the other day they caught a burglar with 33 prior convictions, think he's going to reform much?), and if the police actually do turn up the heat a bit too much for comfort, one simply relocates to the next EU country.

 Re: (Score:2)